dfchil/enDjinn/README.md

 #### Fonts
 The simplicity of the qfont system is demonstrated in the [enj_hello](./examples/enj_hello/) example.

-For more richer font requirements to the [enj_writing example](./examples/enj_writing/code/enj_writing.c) for now.
+For richer font requirements to the [enj_writing example](./examples/enj_writing/code/enj_writing.c) for now.
 A more in depth description of this will follow.

 #### Sound Effects
 #### CDI Images